-One key reason is that the POWER block better trains type-II muscle fibers, which are responsible for coordinated, explosive movements, boosting your average power.
-And our data backs this up: Exercises performed during POWER blocks yielded a 33-percent increase in average power compared to the same exercises performed during other parts of the workout.
+One key reason is that the power block better trains type-II muscle fibers, which are responsible for coordinated, explosive movements, and boosting your average power.
 Training explosive muscles in this way improves your athletic reactivity and increases your metabolism throughout the session and beyond.

 The benefits aren’t just purely physical, either.
-As the Power HIIT workout introduces challenges of varying demands, you’ll develop the mental strength required to put your all into every rep in any condition.
+As power HIIT introduces challenges of varying demands, you’ll develop the mental strength required to put your all into every rep in any condition.
 And you won’t do it alone.
 “The coaches help members find a way through the challenge, helping craft a strategy for each session,” adds Christie.

-Power HIIT is the perfect workout for busy, athletic-minded members who seek efficient training.
-This style of workout will teach you more about your performance in training so it’s great for former athletes or anyone who appreciates the qualities that make up sport and performance and are looking for ways to bring that into their own lives.
+Power HIIT is the perfect workout for busy, athletic people who seek efficient training.
+This style of workout will teach you more about your performance in training so it’s great for former athletes or anyone who appreciates the qualities that make up sport and performance and are looking for ways to bring those skills into their own lives.

-Just remember that high-intensity is a hard effort—like, really hard.
+Just remember that high intensity means hard effort—like, really hard.
 Prepare yourself to throw down and get to work.
-In order to reap the benefits of this style of training in less time, you need to really push yourself to the max during work intervals and recover during rest periods.
+In order to reap the benefits of this style of training, you need to really push yourself to the max during work intervals and recover during rest periods.

 Power HIIT on Tonal